mozilla-ai/lumigator/docs/source/user-guides/inference.md

 ## Model Specification

 Different models can be chosen for summarization.
-The information about those models can be retrieved via the `http://<lumigator-host>:8000/api/v1/models/summarization`endpoint.
+The information about those models can be retrieved via the `http://<lumigator-host>:8000/api/v1/models/summarization` endpoint.
 It contains the following information for each model:

 * `name`: an identification name for the model
 * `uri`: a URI specifying how to use the model.
 The following protocols are supported: